ddcovery/d_null_safety/README.md

 Dot!string(peter).dot(a=>a.name).dot(a=>a.length).get(0) == 5;
 ```

-Result can be obtained as ``Nullable!T`` monad instead unwrapping its value
+Result can be obtained as ``Nullable!T`` instead unwrapping its value

 ```D
 Dot!string(peter).dot(a=>a.parent).dot(a=>a.name).asNullable.isNull;